Alondra Oubré

 Alondra Oubré is an American medical anthropologist.

+Early life and education

-Born in San Francisco and raised in the Bay Area she currently resides in Southern California.
+Born in San Francisco and raised in the Bay Area, she resides in Southern California.

 Oubré earned her M.A. in anthropology and a Ph.D. in anthropology and medical anthropology from UC Berkeley.

+Career

 In 1992, she joined Shaman Pharmaceuticals as a staff scientist.

+She is the author of Instinct and Revelation, which a reviewer wrote that "Oubré (1997) makes an intriguing case for the evolutionary importance in humans of an evolved capacity for states of transcendental consciousness...."

-She is the author of Instinct and Revelation, and has written on plant drug research, pharmacology, and human biodiversity.
+She also has written on plant drug research, pharmacology, and human biodiversity.

+Oubré has advocated for "youth who speak Ebonics to ... take steps to learn and adapt Standard English as their primary tongue."

+Her work on violence amongst the Māori in the face of resource scarcity has been critiqued as "not unattractive".